Actress Noel Neill died over the weekend at the age of 95 following a long illness.

 But when Neill assumed the role of Lois Lane for the TV show, her marching orders were different.
 A new producer wanted to allay sponsors' worries about the first season's violence, so he set about pitching the show straight for the kiddie audience.
 That meant a growing emphasis on whimsical science-fiction plots and fewer straight-ahead crime stories.
 The comedy, and the characters, grew broader.
 The criminals Superman did still tangle with became feckless, mouth-breathing "dese and dose" thugs who'd empty a gun on his invulnerable chest and then throw it at him in frustration.

-Neill's Lois was just as brave and resourceful as ever, but softer, sweeter, and even — when it came to her interactions with most frequent scene partner, Jack Larson's Jimmy Olsen — slightly maternal.
-(When faced with Olsen's "Jeepers, Miss Lane!" guilelessness, she often let a note of impatience creep into her delivery, because, really: wouldn't you?)
+Neill's Lois was just as brave and resourceful as ever, but softer, sweeter and even — when it came to her interactions with her most frequent scene partner, Jack Larson's Jimmy Olsen — slightly maternal.
+(When faced with Olsen's "Jeepers, Miss Lane!" guilelessness, she often let a note of impatience creep into her delivery, because, really: Wouldn't you?)

 The plots called for her to play the perpetual victim, constantly kidnapped by the bad-guy-of-the-week and rescued by George Reeves' Man of Steel.
 But if the writing assigned her that role, Neill's performance slyly rebelled against it.

 She adopted a permanent vocal smirk that made her Lois seem, in any given scene, amused more than anything else, even knowing.
 On the page, Lois was Doris Day, but on the screen, she stubbornly edged closer to Eve Arden.
 The effect was subtle but unmistakable: the show certainly didn't consider her Superman's equal, but Neill did, and she let us see that, week after week.